 Broken some more - can't hold my pee, can't have sex, my husband doesn't find me desirable, and I'm crazy!
 Great -why didn't I go to the doctor sooner - right????

 I have these conversations with people everyday.
 Maybe you've even joked about it with your girlfriends.
 But its not the "new normal" just because you've had a baby or just because you’re getting older.
 Yep, our bodies change and we have to learn new ways to manage and take care of ourselves.
 But just living with the dysfunction of incontinence is not one of those things.
 And just living with it can actually make things worse, because the truth is, it won't get better on its own and early stage incontinence can lead to full incontinence, bowel leakage and can be a sign that you are at risk for organ prolapse.

 But guess what??
 This condition is SO common and SO treatable!
 With research based techniques that are drug-free and non-invasive.
-I don't even have to see your nether regions to treat this!!
-What a bonus!!
+Download our Stop Incontinence e-book to start your healing journey today!